UdSAES/dwd_data_crawler/README.md

 dwd_data_crawler is a micro service to crawl data from DWD (Deutscher Wetter Dienst) and store it for later use in a file system.

+## Dependencies
+Part of data on opendata.dwd.de is provided compressed with `bzip2`. `bzip2` has a very high compression rate but it is rather slow with decompression speed.
+In order to increase performance the downloaded `bzip2` data is decompressed and compressed with `lz4` again. `lz4` does not have a compression rate as good as `bzip2` but is an order of magnitude faster for decompression.

+As of today we, the authors of `dwd_data_crawler`, are not aware of high performance implementation fo `bzip2` and `lz4` in plain JavaScript and/or node.js.
+Therefore we have decided to perform `bzip2` and `lz4` decompression/compression by calling LINUX `bzip2` and `lz4` commands via `child_compress.execFile`.
+Thus, `bzip2` and `lz4` commands form dependencies of `dwd_data_crawler`.

 ## Usage
 dwd_data_crawler is configured by means of environment variables.
 Currently the following environment variables are supported: